 It is now widely accepted that most large law firms have been breached, many more than once.
-Or put another way, there are two kinds of law firms - those who have been breached and those who will be breached.
+Put another way, there are two kinds of law firms-those that have been breached and those that will be breached.
 Very simply, data that has value (and is usually sold on the Dark Web) is a magnet for the bad guys.